cannikin/cameronjs/README.md

 ## Glossary

-Build
+**Build**
-: Build definition
+Build definition

-Deploy
+**Deploy**
-: Make your site or app available to the internet for the world to see.
+Make your site or app available to the internet for the world to see.
 This used to be a pretty involved process with running your own servers, keeping them secure and up-to-date with the latest software.
 With a provider like Netlify you don't need to worry about any of that any more—one command `git push` and your site is live.

-Git
+**Git**
-: Code repository
+Code repository

-Static Site
+**Static Site**
-: All the content of the site is already created and just waiting to be delivered to a browser.
+All the content of the site is already created and just waiting to be delivered to a browser.
 Any kind of interaction that takes place is via Javascript in the browser.
 There may be some API calls to save/retrieve data to be displayed.
 Contrast this with a modern webapp where the content you see may have been assembled from many parts by the server before being sent to the browser.

-Website vs Webapp
+**Website vs Webapp**
-: The lines between the two are being blurred but traditionally you would consider a web*site* something more static like a marketing page meant to advertise something, whereas a web*app* contains provides interaction with the user to work with some data (like an email inbox)
+The lines between the two are being blurred but traditionally you would consider a web*site* something more static like a marketing page meant to advertise something, whereas a web*app* contains provides interaction with the user to work with some data (like an email inbox)

 ## Troubleshooting